mwherman2000/neo-csharpcoe/competitions/NPCEntAppCompetitions/DrivingDotNetResurgenceWithNEOBlockchain.md

 * C#, using the NEO Persistable Classes Platform, is the only NEO smart contract development environment capable to supporting enterprise-class distributed application development.

-* The NEO Blockchain is the #2 programmable blockchain platform.
-Ethereum, the #1 programmble blockchain platform, has show-stopping limitations in terms of scalability, performance, and capability as an enterprise distributed applications platform.
+* The NEO Blockchain is currently the #2 programmable blockchain platform.
+However, Ethereum, the #1 programmable blockchain platform, has show-stopping limitations in terms of scalability, performance, and capability as an enterprise distributed applications platform as exemplified by the following quotations:

+  > The Ethereum community, key developers and researchers and others have always recognized scalability as perhaps the single most important key technical challenge that needs to be solved in order for blockchain applications to reach mass adoption.
+Blockchain scalability is difficult primarily because a typical blockchain design requires every node in the network to process every transaction, which limits the transaction processing capacity of the entire system to the capacity of a single node.[Ethereum scalability research and development subsidy programs, Vitalik Buterin, Ethereum Founder](https://blog.ethereum.org/2018/01/02/ethereum-scalability-research-development-subsidy-programs/)

-  > Ethereum is a *one-trick pony x 1500* because the Solidity language used for developing Ethereum smart contracts is only able to represent a simple, single entity per smart contract. [[NEO Blockchain Vancouver Meetup Kick-off Presentation, Slide 59](https://github.com/mwherman2000/neo-csharpcoe/tree/master/events/2018-NEO-Blockchain-Vancouver)]
+  > Ethereum is a *one-trick pony x 1500* because the Solidity language used for developing Ethereum smart contracts is only able to represent a simple, single entity per smart contract. [[NEO Blockchain Vancouver Meetup Kick-off Presentation, Slide 59, Michael Herman](https://github.com/mwherman2000/neo-csharpcoe/tree/master/events/2018-NEO-Blockchain-Vancouver)]

-## Driving a Resugence in the Enterprise Adoption of Microsoft Azure, .NET, Visual Studio and C#
+## Driving a Resurgence in Enterprise Adoption of Microsoft Azure, .NET, Visual Studio and C#

 * Millennials have a high attraction the blockchain investing and trading [[CNBC: Cryptocurrencies are the 'greatest opportunity' to get millennials to trade: TD Ameritrade](https://www.cnbc.com/2018/01/08/cryptocurrencies-are-the-greatest-opportunity-to-get-millennials-to-trade-td-ameritrade.html)].